 By Tina Comeau

-“Our job is only to investigate an accident and determine if there are any safety deficiencies and make recommendations to prevent the accident from happening again, that’s all we do,” explained Pierre Murray, the TSB manager of regional operations for marine in the Atlantic Provinces.
-“That’s the whole purpose of sending somebody there.
-Is there anything that could be done to prevent this from happening again?”
+“Our job is to investigate an accident and determine if there are any safety deficiencies and make recommendations to prevent the accident from happening again, that’s all we do,” says Pierre Murray, the TSB manager of regional operations for marine in the Atlantic Provinces.
+In other words, the TSB’s role is not to assign blame or to determine civil or criminal liability.
+It’s just about safety.

 Which is why two days after 20-year-old Mike Doucette of Wedgeport fell overboard from the vessel Row Row – and he was not found despite an extensive search – two TSB investigators travelled to Wedgeport.
 They spoke with the crew of the vessel and examined the fishing boat, collecting information on its construction and the vessel’s history.
 And they gathered other information that they felt might be useful.

 “We’re going to go over all this and try to see if there were any safety problems that could be resolved that could prevent that from happening in some other places,” says Murray.

 “The loss of life from fishing vessels is something that is on the Transportation Safety Board’s watch list.”

 This isn’t to say there are recommendations from every incident.

 “You could have a case where it’s a freak accident, something that is one in a million.
 Well, for one in a million are you going to go and spend time and effort to prevent that from happening again?
 Maybe not,” Murray says.
 “But if it’s something unsafe that you see occurring everyday on all of the boats, you want to put in the time and effort to try and fix the problem.

 - LOST TO THE SEA: Lost fisherman called great friend, great guy